How to select a Football Data Provider?

 We currently offer three standardized plans

 This is the plan for the true entrepreneur.
-It covers anything you would possibly need to make your business idea a success.
+Our Enterprise Plan covers anything you would possibly need to make your business idea a success.
 You can contact our sales team to get a rundown of the pricing and what’s included in this plan.

 All three paid plans come with basic, standard, or advanced data features.
 This means that there are actually 9 plans in total.
-Click here for an overview of all our data feature sets.
+Click on our coverage page for an overview of all our data feature sets.

 Last but not least, we offer you the possibility to create your own custom plan.
 With this, you can choose only to have a few domestic leagues like the English Premier League and Bundesliga.
 You can also fully customize which data features you would like to have included.
 Anything is possible!
 Contact our sales team, and they will gladly help you out!